awenas/oci-workshop-for-kubernetes/03-storage/FSS.md

 ### Create a new Storage Class

 There are two ways to configure the StorageClass for FSS.
-Either you can specify a `subnetId` parameter and have the provisioner dynamically create a new mount target, or, you can specify an existing mount target OCID.
+Either you can specify a `subnetId` parameter and have the provisioner dynamically create a new mount target, or, you can specify an existing mount target OCID with a `mntTargetId` parameter.

 #### Dynamically provision a new MountTarget